-Board Meeting - Wednesday, Oct 25 at 7pm at the Quinebaug Valley Center for the Arts111 Main Street, Southbridge.
+Board Meeting - Wednesday, Feb.
+21 and March 21 at 7pm at the Quinebaug Valley Center for the Arts111 Main Street, Southbridge.

 Gateway Players Theatre membership includes everyone interested in helping the organization grow and continue to be a vital part of the community.
 The monthly board meetings are open to all.

 The organization's continued growth needs the ideas, suggestions and help of everyone interested in Gateway.
 Please plan to come.

 IMPORTANT MESSAGE CONCERNING THE FUTURE OF GATEWAY PLAYERS